 2. Implement The Buffett/Graham Criteria In A Stock Screener

-There is only one Stock Screener and Stock Analysis platform on the market that will enable you to implement a real Buffett Stock Screener.
+Only one stock screener and analysis platform on the market will enable you to implement a real Buffett stock screener.

 The best tool for the job is Stock Rover.
 Also, Stock Rover won our Best Value Investing Stock Screener.